The best wireless headphones for 2024: Bluetooth options for every budget

 This article originally appeared on Engadget at https://www.engadget.com/best-vlogging-camera-151603452.html?src=rss

-As one of Engadget’s resident mobile geeks, I’ve reviewed dozens of midrange phones and have found that a great smartphone doesn’t have to cost a fortune.
+Great smartphones don't need to cost a fortune.
 Years of commoditization have brought features once exclusive to high-end devices – including big batteries, multi-camera arrays and high refresh rate displays – down to their more affordable siblings.
-While there are still some things you'll only find on flagship smartphones, you don't have to compromise as much anymore if you're looking for a solid device at a lower price tag.
-If you have less than $600 to spend, I can help you figure out what features to prioritize when trying to find the best midrange smartphone.
+While there are still some things you'll only find on flagship smartphones, you don't have to compromise as much anymore if you're looking to find the best buy at a lower price point.
+If you have less than $600 to spend, we can help you figure out what features to prioritize when trying to find the best midrange smartphone.

 While the term shows up frequently in articles and videos, there isn’t an agreed-upon definition for “midrange” beyond a phone that isn’t a flagship or an entry-level option.
-Our recommendations for the best midrange smartphones cost between $400 and $600 — any less and you should expect significant compromises.
-If your budget is higher, though, you should consider flagships like the Apple iPhone 13 and Samsung Galaxy S22.
+Most of our recommendations for the best midrange smartphones cost between $400 and $600 — any less and you should expect significant compromises.
+If your budget is higher, though, you should consider flagships like the Apple iPhone 16 and the Samsung Galaxy S24.

 Buying a new device can be intimidating, but a few questions can help guide you through the process.
 First: what platform do you want to use?
 If the answer is iOS, that narrows your options down to exactly one phone.
 (Thankfully, it’s great.)
 And if you’re an Android fan, there’s no shortage of compelling options.
 Both platforms have their strengths, so you shouldn’t rule either out.